8 Tips for Getting Your A.I. Model Production Ready

 1. Make Your Model Robust

-Making your model robust is important for any project, but it’s absolutely crucial if you’re expecting it to go into production.
-At this stage, the model receives real (and therefore new) data, so it needs to be able to consistently perform well as this data changes.
+Making your model robust is important for any project.
+But, it’s absolutely crucial if you’re expecting it to go into production.
+At this stage, the model receives real (and thus new) data, so it needs to be able to consistently perform well as this data changes.

 By tightening up your A.I. model before production, you’ll avoid an inconsistent or unpredictable performance.

-For the same reason as the previous tip, you need to continually monitor how your model is performing.
+For the same reason as the previous tip, you need to continually track how your model is performing.
 That means observing how changes in the input data are reflected in the model’s performance.

-Invest some time doing this beforehand, and keep up consistent monitoring once your model is in production.
+Invest some time doing this beforehand.
+Be sure to keep up consistent monitoring once your model is in production.

 3. Define a Specific Target Variable